Whether you’re on the Ward for hours, days or months, you’ll find support from us

 Money worries can be a common concern for families on the Neonatal Unit.
 To assist with this, we have a fund that can help families in need with essential expenses.
-Families are encouraged to speak to the Tiny Lives Family Support Social Worker, Fiona, to access this fund.
+Families are encouraged to speak to the Tiny Lives Family Support Workers, Fiona or Julie, to access this fund.
 If you’d like to speak to Fiona, please contact us and we can put you in touch.

 Occasionally, we will fund additional medical equipment that cannot be provided by the Trust, but that staff on the Ward think would be beneficial to babies and staff on the Unit.
 In the past this has included:

 To enhance the environment within the Neonatal Unit, we fund incubator covers and noise monitors.
 The covers offer privacy to the babies, allowing them to be covered in a busy room, and also promote a dark, cosy environment.
 This is soothing for babies born prematurely and also helps to protect their sensitive eyes.
 We also provide phototherapy incubator covers, which are used to treat jaundice.
 The noise monitors light up red if too much noise is detected, encouraging a quiet, calm environment for the babies to rest and heal in.
 We have also funded reclining chairs for the Ward, after parent feedback that they were struggling to sit comfortably and practise skin-to-skin in the previous chairs.